-This Guy Gets Paid to Edit the Wikipedia Pages of Thin-Skinned Journalists
+This Guy Gets Paid to Help Edit the Wikipedia Pages of Thin-Skinned Journalists [UPDATED]

-According to an extensive report from Ashley Feinberg at the Huffington Post, several media companies have at some point over the last few years hired a lawyer and part-time journalist who specializes in editing Wikipedia pages to remove the kinds of things people might not want to see on their Wikipedia pages, such as information about roles in scandals, unseemly conflicts of interest, and other PR embarrassments.
-Feinberg spoke to the man, Ed Sussman, who has been paid to edit entries for journalists from Axios, NBC, and Facebook’s PR firm in order to whitewash scandals or play up the more flattering biographical history.
+According to an extensive report from Ashley Feinberg at the Huffington Post, several media companies have at some point over the last few years hired a lawyer and part-time journalist who specializes in suggesting edits to Wikipedia pages to remove the kinds of things people might not want to see on their Wikipedia pages, such as information about roles in scandals, unseemly conflicts of interest, and other PR embarrassments.
+Feinberg spoke to the man, Ed Sussman, who has been paid to suggest edits to entries for journalists from Axios, NBC, and Facebook’s PR firm in order to whitewash scandals or play up the more flattering biographical history.

 The benefit of hiring Sussman, aside from insulating talking heads from the humiliation of being found to have edited their own pages, is that he applies the exacting and annoying vigor of an attorney to Wikipedia’s stringent editing rules.
 Further, because his opponents in these arguments are not opposing lawyers but instead Wikipedia’s unpaid editors, he’s really effective.
 From HuffPost: